hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 <!-- environmental concerns -->
 There is a concern that contaminants present in bottom ash, if not removed prior to use, might leach out if the asphalt or cement is exposed to particular conditions, for example [constant running water][19], [road salting during freezing temperatures][13], acid rain or simply time.
+A European [literature review][49] covers the pre-2019 research about leaching behaviour of cement produced with bottom ash.
-[A 2020 study in China][12] found that while alkaline elements (calcium, silicon and aluminium) accounted for over 70% of the total mass of the bottom ash sample examined, chlorine, sulfur, iron, magnesium, phosphorus, titanium, potassium, sodium and zinc accounted for another 25-30%, and copper, chromium, lead, strontium and barium accounted for up to 1.5%.
+[A 2020 Chinese study][12] found that while alkaline elements (calcium, silicon and aluminium) accounted for over 70% of the total mass of the bottom ash sample examined, chlorine, sulfur, iron, magnesium, phosphorus, titanium, potassium, sodium and zinc accounted for another 25-30%, and copper, chromium, lead, strontium and barium accounted for up to 1.5%.
 The study concluded that bottom ash is an appropriate material for road construction due to its low metal leaching potential.
 Earlier studies in [Denmark][14], [China][15], [Germany][16], [Singapore][17] and the [US][18] also showed that heavy metals (barium, cadmium, chromium, copper, lead, nickel and zinc) are often present in bottom ash.
 Their [concentration is highest amongst particles smaller than 2 millimeters in diameter][16], hence sieving might be an option for separating the fraction of the bottom ash most suitable for use in the construction industry.
 [Metals have different leaching profiles][15] - for some the amount of leaching monotonically increases or decreases with time, for others it fluctuates based on several factors.
+A Singapore study showed that [heavy metals can be washed out from the bottom ash with nitric acid][46].
+A [recent European study][45] provides an overview of different leaching tests.
 [The US][18] study showed that the amount of leaching from asphalt and concrete with added bottom ash meets the criteria of the US Secondary Drinking Water Standard.
 Ultimately the environmental and health impact of using bottom ash in construction depends on the original composition of the waste processed, methods used to clean the bottom ash before usage, and the type of material to which the bottom ash is added.
 It is important to consider that landfilling the bottom ash or the waste itself, without incinerating it first, does not necessarily reduce the leaching of the contaminants into the surrounding soil and groundwater.

 <!-- flue gas -->
-Flue gas, the exhaust air generated during combustion, contains solid particles, acidic gases, dioxins and heavy metals.
+Flue gas, the exhaust air generated during combustion, contains solid particles, acidic gases, [dioxins][53] and heavy metals.
 Some trace elements tend to evaporate at combustion temperatures and then recondense when the temperature falls in the heat transfer sections of a boiler.
 This recondensation results in both homogeneous submicron particles of trace elements and ash particles covered in a heterogeneous layer of trace elements.
 Flue gas must be treated before being released from the incinerator's chimney stack; this is the longest part of the whole incineration process.